DarkPotatoKing/jumpchain/README.md

 I've decided that for now I'll skip the Warehouse, Body Mod, and Companion house supplements.
 For my next runs, I'll just assume that I have them but I won't deal much with the details

-# Jumps
+# Jumps (In chronological order)
+- Pokemon
-Pokemon -> Fullmetal Alchemist
+- Fullmetal Alchemist

 (Note: The jump histories below is listed from newest to oldest)